Noorsnz0786/PMS/Readme.md

 #  Features
 ## User Authentication
--- Login and Registration : Secure authentication for users.
+-- Login and Registration: Secure authentication for users.
-- Protected Routes : Only authenticated users can access protected pages.
+- Protected Routes: Only authenticated users can access protected pages.
 - Product Management
-- Add Products : Add new products with details like name, category, description, and price.
+- Add Products: Add new products with details like name, category, description, and price.
-- Edit Products : Update product details inline with ease.
+- Edit Products: Update product details inline with ease.
-- Delete Products : Delete products with confirmation prompts.
+- Delete Products: Delete products with confirmation prompts.
-- View Products : View all products in a clean, tabular format.
+- View Products: View all products in a clean, tabular format.

 # Responsive Design
 Fully responsive UI built using Tailwind CSS for a seamless experience across devices.